List of Suits characters: Harvey Specter

 He seems to have had a good relationship with his father Gordon Specter, a saxophone player; Gordon was immensely proud of Harvey, called him at work, and constantly wondered why his son had not been promoted to partner.
 It is insinuated by Travis Tanner that his mother (Lily Specter) was promiscuous, and Jessica's statements about Harvey's personality suggest his early life was emotionally damaging; Harvey later reveals in a conversation with Mike that Tanner's insinuations were true.
-Lily repeatedly dishonored Gordon Specter (James McCaffrey), and Harvey witnessed one of these events at the age of sixteen.
+Lily repeatedly cheated on Gordon Specter (James McCaffrey), and Harvey first witnessed this at young age, and again at the age of sixteen.
 He kept quiet about it so as not to distress his father but eventually told him.
 His mother then left them; and he held deep-rooted hatred for his mother for years but made amends with her in season 6 after Donna told him to.
 Harvey also has a younger brother (Marcus Specter); little else is known about his past or family.

 Harvey is a car and sports enthusiast and was a star pitcher for his high school baseball team.
 However, a shoulder injury prevented him from pitching in the state championship; the team won without his help, a fact that has continued to haunt him.
-His office features an extensive vinyl record collection and a collection of signed basketballs and baseballs.
+His office features an extensive vinyl record collection made up of albums from many prominent soul artists such as The Spinners, Charles Bradley and Lee Fields.
+His office also features a collection of signed basketballs and baseballs autographed by a variety of athletes including Kobe Bryant, Larry Bird and Patrick Ewing.
+Harvey is also shown to belong to a car club.
 He also loves Macallan single malt Scotch.
 He dated Elizabeth Hurley in 1998.

-He constantly quotes movies, such as Top Gun, The Untouchables, The Breakfast Club, Fast Times at Ridgemont High, Silence of the Lambs, and Highlander.
+He constantly quotes movies, such as Top Gun, The Untouchables, The Breakfast Club, Fast Times at Ridgemont High, The Silence of the Lambs, and Highlander.